osoco/osoco-site/site/content/thoughts/smalltalks2025.md

 BP is not a single tool.
 It's a researh line spanning over 25 years.

 BP builds on decades of research by David Harel and others.
-It started with a first paper about Live Sequence Charts by Werner Damm and David Harel on 1999.
-Then the book *"Come, Let's Play"* by David Harel and Rami Marelli on 2003.
-Then Scenario-Based Programming evolved into Behavioral Programming that was introduced in an article on 2010.
+It started with a [first paper about Live Sequence Charts](https://www.weizmann.ac.il/math/harel/sites/math.harel/files/users/user50/LSCs.pdf) by Werner Damm and David Harel on 1999.
+Then the book *[Come, Let's Play](https://www.weizmann.ac.il/math/harel/come-lets-play)* by David Harel and Rami Marelli on 2003.
+Then Scenario-Based Programming evolved into [Behavioral Programming](https://dl.acm.org/doi/pdf/10.1145/2209249.2209270) that was introduced in an article on 2010.

-Finally, the wonderful BPjs tool suite were introduced on 2017 by a Ben-Gurion University research group.
+Finally, the wonderful [BPjs tool suite](https://github.com/bThink-BGU/BPjs) were introduced on 2017 by a Ben-Gurion University research group.
 This is the BP engine we've currently integrated in our solution for Smalltalk.

 {{<figure src="/images/thoughts/smalltalks2025-slides/1002.png" width="100%">}}